NadaMohamed2004/CancelIQ/README_updated.txt

   score_bookings.py             batch scoring: python score_bookings.py input.csv output.csv
   prediction-hotelbookingcancel.ipynb  modeling notebook supplied with the project

-UPDATED CHATBOT
+CHATBOT
-  hotel_chatbot (1).html is the original bilingual assistant updated with the new embedded XGBoost trees, preprocessing statistics, calibration and dashboard facts.
+  hotel_chatbot.html is the original bilingual assistant updated with the new embedded XGBoost trees, preprocessing statistics, calibration and dashboard facts.
 Open it directly in a browser for the built-in dashboard answers and client-side booking risk calculator.
 The high-risk threshold is 50%.